Keeriiim/Docker/Get_Started.md

 # Engine
 Docker Engine: The core of Docker, it is a client-server application.
 The CLI is the client part that allows users to send commands to the Docker daemon.
-The docker daemon is the server amnd is called **Dockerd**.
+The docker daemon is the server and is called **Dockerd**.
 It handles all the heavy lifting of managing Docker's various objects like containers, images, networks, and volumes.
 It runs as a background process on the host machine.
 The communication between the Docker CLI (client) and the Docker daemon (server) occurs through a REST API.
 When you execute a command like docker run or docker build, the Docker CLI formats this command into an HTTP request and sends it to the Docker daemon.
 The daemon receives this request, performs the necessary operations, and then sends back a response.
-Role of HTTP/API: The API here is indeed a set of HTTP-based endpoints that the Docker daemon exposes.
+The API here is a set of HTTP-based endpoints that the Docker daemon exposes.
 These endpoints receive commands, execute the required actions (like starting a new container or building an image), and manage Docker's various functionalities.

 A server which is a type of long-running program called a daemon process.